Freiburg's History for Pedestrians

 Revolting Peasants Occupy Freiburg

-Before the general riot is drowned in streams of blood several hordes of peasants totalling 12000 men march from all sides on to Freiburg, the city they hate so much as it still clings to the Papist faith.
-Once the besiegers have encircled the city they start the exchange of hostilities with modern warfare in writing letters and pamphlets.
+Before the general riot is drowned in streams of blood several hordes of peasants totaling 12,000 men march from all sides on to Freiburg, the city they hate so much as it still clings to the Papist faith.
+Once the besiegers had encircled the city they start the exchange of hostilities with modern warfare in writing letters and pamphlets.
 The sending back and forth of documents between the enemies is so intense that the peasants soon run out of paper.
 So they demand and the city agrees to trade in paper against salt.
 Next the peasants still do not shed blood but simply turn off the city's water supply.
-Not only the roadside streams - the Bächle - stop running but the lack of drinking water soon results in the surrender of the city.
+Not only the roadside streams - the Bächle - stop running but the supply of drinking water is cut.
+This soon results in the surrender of the city.

 The victorious peasants force the city council to join their Christian Union.
-This Union has the aim to create an universal peace and to wipe out the rigours they had suffered both from their secular and spiritual masters.
-Whilst the peasants declare their respect to the Austrian emperor they demand the citizens to pay two Kreuzers per week and house to atone for the protection Freiburg had offered to the catholic nobility and to church officials in the past.
+This Union has the aim to create an universal peace and to wipe out the rigors they had suffered both from their secular and spiritual masters.
+Whilst the peasants declare their respect to the Austrian emperor they demand the citizens to pay two Kreuzers per week and house to atone for the protection Freiburg had offered to the Catholic nobility and to church officials.

 About this development Freiburg's ruler Archduke Ferdinand is not amused and the city falls in disgrace.
 Once liberated the citizens however more than overcompensate their trespassing.
-The burning of heretic books is intensified and any fellow citizen suspected to lean towards protestant ideas is exiled.
-Soon Vienna permits the sons of Austria again to study in Freiburg, a privilege Freiburg only shares with such catholic universities as there are Vienna and Ingolstadt.
+The burning of heretic books is intensified and any fellow citizen suspected to lean towards Protestantism is exiled.
+Soon Vienna permits the sons of Austria again to study in Freiburg, a privilege Freiburg only shares with such Catholic universities as there are Vienna and Ingolstadt.

 The Prince of Science Erasmus of Rotterdam Lives in Freiburg